Ethnic Qarsherskiyans: the Sweetgum Kriyul tribe of the blue and green flames

 Are the Ethnic Qarsherskiyan tribe a real people group?

 Yes, Ethnic Qarsherskiyan people do exist and are a real community.
 The confusion some people have comes from the fact that Ethnic Qarsherskiyan people are triracial.
-Ethnic Qarsherskiyan people are part Native American but are mixed-race/multiracial and are not a federally recognized tribe as Ethnic Qarsherskiyan people from different Qarsherskiyan families descended from numerous tribes and any Qarsherskiyan people not already federally enrolled in a Native American tribe typically don't meet blood quantum requirements to be considered as part of the Native American tribes each individual Qarsherskiyan person can trace their lineage back to, and most Qarsherskiyan people identify as a triracial or Creole community, or mixed, or even as Black.
+Ethnic Qarsherskiyan people are part Native American but are mixed-race/multiracial and consider themselves a tribe not a Native American tribe.
+The ethnic Qarsherskiyan tribe has never claimed to be a Native American tribe or sought federal recognition or benefits meant for Indigenous people.
+The Qarsherskiyan tribe is not a federally recognized tribe as Ethnic Qarsherskiyan people from different Qarsherskiyan families descended from numerous tribes and any Qarsherskiyan people not already enrolled in a federally recognized Native American tribe typically don't meet blood quantum requirements to be considered as part of the Native American tribes each individual Qarsherskiyan person can trace their lineage back to, and most Qarsherskiyan people identify as a triracial or Creole community, or mixed, or even as Black.
 Only some are prefer Native American or Afro-Indigenous, such as the handful of Qarsherskiyan people enrolled in the Nansemond and in the several Virginia Powhatan Tribes.
+There is only one subgroup that claims to be a Native American tribe and seeks Federal recognition and is entirely comprised of Qarsherskiyan people, the Notoweega, a Qarsherskiyan subgroup comprised of the mixed race descendants of various Native American families from several different Southeastern tribes, remnants of forced relocation who remained in defiance despite orders from the US government to resettle on reservations West of their homeland.
+Newfoundland Qarsherskiyans are another Qarsherskiyan subgroup and are comprised of the descendants of Black people brought to Newfoundland during colonial times before Canadian independence and the Beothuk Nation's mixed race descendants who (mostly) pass as White today.

 A local youth leader for Ethnic Qarsherskiyan Creole Tribe.